-Aer Lingus and Singapore Airlines are also partners with Alaska Airlines but you cannot use Alaska miles to book award flights on either at this time.
+Singapore Airlines is also a partner of Alaska Airlines but you cannot use Alaska miles to book award flights on either at this time.
 Keep in mind that once Alaska miles can be used to book flights on Singapore Airlines, you’ll likely be restricted to booking economy class on long-haul flights.
 This is the case for Singapore’s other partners and we don’t have any reason to expect Alaska will be treated differently.

 How To Book Award Flights With Alaska Miles

 Since you can search for award space on most of Alaska’s partners online, booking is very simple.
 If you know the dates you want to fly, simply run a search from the home page — just make sure you select “Use miles” before you enter your origin/destination.
 Once you reach the results page, you’ll be able to filter flight options by airline and number of stops.
 You’ll be able to see all the available flights in each class of service.

 If your travel dates are flexible, you can run a flexible date search.
 To do so, select “All search options” on the homepage.
 From here, you can follow the same process except you can select “Award calendar” before running the search to see options in the month of your selected date.
 You can then toggle between months.